SemanticDiff: Programming Language Aware Diff

 Supported Programming Languages

 SemanticDiff is a programming language aware diff and therefore needs to be able to understand your code.
-This requires your code to be syntactically correct and written in one of the following languages:
+This requires your code to be syntactically correct and written in one of the following languages or data exchange formats:

-More programming languages will be added based on the feedback we receive.
+More programming languages / data exchange formats will be added based on the feedback we receive.

 How To Use